AndreasBackx/Django-OneToOneFieldBug-Example/README.md

-This project shows a bug present in Django with migrating MySQL OneToOneFields in Django 1.11.2 that is not present in 1.10.7.
+This project shows a bug present in Django with migrating MySQL OneToOneFields in Django 1.11.2 and the master branch for commit [7c4f05fae2ae12d698dc28421f5d4659162f928a](https://github.com/django/django/commit/7c4f05fae2ae12d698dc28421f5d4659162f928a) that is not present in 1.10.7.
 This was tested on MySQL 5.7.18.

 ## How to test the bug